lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

-The same as the Sonar job above, except the caller also defines a builder called ``lf-sonar-prescan``, in which they can put any builders that they want to run prior to the Sonar scan.
+The same as the Sonar job above, except the caller also defines a builder called ``lf-sonar-prescan``, in which they can put any builders that they want to run before the Sonar scan.

 .. code-block:: yaml